soulspace-org/overarch/doc/design.md

    Thus the traversal logic has to be replicated in the upfront collection of elements and in the rendering functions.

 Q: **Which of the rendered elements are the relevant top level elements for the hierarchical views?**

 A: All relations and the nodes which are not rendered by an included ancestor.
+   Remove all children of elements of the selected set of elements.

+   A la
+   (let [children-set (set/union (map children selected-set))]
+     (set/difference selected-set children-set))

 Q: **How should the content of the view be selected?**